lets-blade/lets-blade.github.io/docs/en/blade-design.md

 The code that the user requests to execute is defined in the method of the **Controller class**.
 These methods are called **route** (you can also understand the RequestMapping in SpringMvc), The class is called the controller (the controller will generally use the `@Path` annotation).
-The mapping between user requests and code uses annotation associations like `@GetRoute`.
+The mapping between user requests and code uses annotation associations like `@GET`.
 The content displayed by the browser is generally output through `templates`.

 In the following sections you will learn the details of the internal workflow in the Blade Controller, Routing, and Templates.